tlimpanont/easy-custom-bootstrap-gulp-sass-tasks/README.md

-### How to add own bootstrap-sass to this existing project?
+### How to add own bootstrap-sass theme to this project?

 In the folder **themes** you see the all the theming folder.
 Each theme has a recognisable name like the names you can see on http://bootswatch.com/.
 This project has a **default** theme as a starting example.